Buy Soil Pipe Systems & Fittings

 High quality 110mm soil pipe systems available in black & grey.

-Soil pipes run vertically from the underground drainage system, up the side of the property to the roof level.
-It's the pipe that carries waste water down into the sewer system.
-The toilets and the soil pipe by means of a connector will connect together, and waste water from this property's sinks, bathrooms, showers and appliances will be connected from the waste pipes into the soil pipe via a boss connection.
+Soil pipes run vertically from the underground system, up the side of the property to the roof level.
+It's the pipe that carries water down into the sewer system.
+The toilets and the soil pipe by means of a connector will connect together, and water from this property's sinks, bathrooms, showers and appliances will be connected from the plumbing system into the soil pipe via a boss connection.

 Traditionally, soil vent pipes were made out of cast iron, now they are most commonly manufactured from uPVC (plastic).
-Soil pipes permit the removal of waste or foul water from bathrooms, showers, baths and sinks, while also allowing odours to be expelled over the construction via a stack vent, at a level that where the smell released will not cause a nuisance.
-The pipe's vents also allow air into the inner drainage system in order to facilitate the process of aerobic sewer digestion, preventing a siphoning effect from occurring, and allowing free flow of water.
+Soil pipes permit the removal of foul water from bathrooms, showers, baths and sinks, while also allowing odours to be expelled over the construction via a stack vent, at a level that where the smell released will not cause a nuisance.
+The pipe's vents also allow air into the underground sewer system in order to facilitate the process of aerobic sewer digestion, preventing a siphoning effect from occurring, and allowing free flow of water.
+If used on the interior of the building, then an air admittance valve will be necessary.

 What Are Soil Pipes Made From?